fabferri/az-pattern/101-vpn-juniper-srx/README.md

 * site1, deployed in VNet1
 * site2, deployed in VNet2

+Over the IPSec tunnel is enabled BGP to advertise the network prefixes associated with the subnets to the remote site.
 The two VNets can be deployed on the same Azure regions or different Azure regions.